-A Student Travel Tally from the National Center for Safe Routes to School was conducted on Tuesday, November 7th and Wednesday, November 16th in the fall of 2017.
+A Student Travel Tally from the National Center for Safe Routes to School was conducted on February 26th and 27th in the winter of 2024.
 This tally collected data on student travel modes in both the morning and afternoon to gain an accurate understanding of how students travel to and from school.
 This data allows the administration to develop policies informed by their students' travel behaviors.